juantabarez2002/Pento-Machine-Learning-Engineer-Challenge/README.md

 First of all, I want to thank for this oportunity.

 As you will see I choose using a Jupyter Notebook so I can make explainations during the process.
-For the same reason I skipped making a documentation file, as I understand that the Nootebook is clear enough.
+For the same reason I skipped adding a documentation file, as I understand that the nootebook is clear enough.

 At the bottom of the solution I left prepared a code where you can easily evaluate the model by only entering the path of a new image.

-I hope you liked my solution, I look foward to your response.
+I hope you liked my solution and I look foward to your response.